Liiesl/server-monitor-v2/README.md

 ## Features

-- **Server Management**: Add, edit, and remove Node.js server configurations
+- **Server Management**: Add, edit, and remove Node.js and Flask servers, as well as FlareSolverr instances
-- **Process Control**: Start, stop, and restart Node.js servers with a single click
+- **Process Control**: Start, stop, and restart servers with a single click
 - **Real-time Monitoring**: Track CPU usage and RAM consumption in real-time
 - **Performance Graphs**: Visualize server performance metrics over time with interactive charts
 - **Log Viewer**: View server logs with syntax highlighting and error detection